senotrusov/march/README.md

 About
 =====

-Social authoring tool with cartography features.
+A social authoring tool with cartography features.

 ### What does it look like?